kora-projects/kora-docs/mkdocs/docs/v2/en/guides/openapi-http-server.md

 - the delegate is annotated with `@Component`
 - it implements the generated `UsersApiDelegate`
-- it imports the generated package you configured in `build.gradle`
+- it imports the generated package you configured in the build file

 **The manual controller conflicts with the generated server:**

 In this application variant, the handwritten user controller should not be kept alongside the generated server controller.
+Two handlers on the same method and path is a graph-build failure.
 Once you move to the OpenAPI-generated transport layer, the delegate becomes the main implementation point for HTTP behavior.

 **A response wrapper variant is missing:**